onimakas/SkiplyFeesApplication/README.md

 2. Install IntelliJ IDEA(latest version)
 3. Install Postman(latest version)
 4. git clone https://github.com/onimakas/SkiplyFeesApplication.git or download it into zip and unzip it to your local.
-5. Open project in IntelliJ IDEA and run locally.
+5. Open project in IntelliJ IDEA.
+6. Enable Lombok Annotation processing in Intellij IDEA while building the application.
+7. Run the application in Intellij.
-6. The application should now be up and running on http://localhost:9000/api/v1/fees
+8. The application should now be up and running on http://localhost:9000/api/v1/fees

 ## API documentation
 The Open API documentation links are as follows: